Your puppy's first vet visit

 - Prepare some tasty treats such as small pieces of ham, chicken or even bits of their kibble, and make sure you can access them easily

-Encourage your puppy over to the mat and begin offering them treats for just standing on the mat - this teaches your pet that being on the mat is a pleasant experience.
+- Encourage your puppy over to the mat and begin offering them treats for just standing on it - this teaches your pet that being on the mat is a pleasant experience

-Start by gently stroking areas of your puppy that you know they’re comfortable with (usually their shoulders, under their chin, along their back etc).
-Try to keep your movements slow and steady to avoid exciting your puppy, and give them a titbit after each stroke.
+- Start by gently stroking areas of your puppy that you know they’re comfortable with (usually their shoulders, under their chin, along their back etc).
+Try to keep your movements slow and steady to avoid exciting your puppy, and give them a treat after each stroke.

-Once they're comfortable with the above, slowly and gently touch your puppy’s legs, tummy, feet, tail, head, eyes and ears.
-Then move onto lifting up the lips to examine the teeth too – many dogs find this difficult, so help your puppy feel comfortable with this by taking it slowly, rewarding and taking plenty of breaks.
+- Once they're comfortable with the above, slowly and gently touch your puppy’s legs, tummy, feet, tail, head, eyes and ears.
+Then move onto lifting up the lips to examine the teeth too – many dogs find this difficult, so take it slowly, rewarding and taking plenty of breaks.

 Once comfortable with being handled on the mat at floor level, you can then begin doing some of this training on a surface so your puppy gets used to being examined on the vet's table.
-This is quite different to being picked up in your arms for your puppy and it can be quite alarming, so the right preparation is important.
-Here's how to do it:
+This is quite different to being picked up in your arms and it can be quite alarming for them, so the right preparation is important.

 - Place your towel or vet bed on a table surface with your treats easily to hand